-c.
+- c.
 Distribute one dip of blended lubricating oil (spec.
-5684) among the following points in the order named:

-$\bigcup$ The shaft bearings, before the wiper assembly is assembled to the shaft.

-$2){\text{The}}$

-The pawl bearing.

-The pawl stop, at the point where it is engaged by the pawl.

-(4) The pawl guide arm bearing surface on the frame.

-5 The rotary armature spring bearing surface on the frame.

-6 The release armature spring bearing surface on the normal stop pin.

-d.
-Distribute one dip of blended lubricating oil between the following points in the order named:

-$\bigcup$ The rotary armature bearing pin, where it touches the bearing yoke.

-where it touches the bearing yoke.
+5684) among the following points in the order named: - The shaft bearings, before the wiper assembly is assembled to the shaft. - 2 The pawl bearing. - The pawl stop, at the point where it is engaged by the pawl. - The pawl guide arm bearing surface on the frame. - 5 The rotary armature spring bearing surface on the frame. - The release armature spring bearing surface on the normal stop pin. - d.
+Distribute one dip of blended lubricating oil between the following points in the order named: - 7 The rotary armature bearing pin, where it touches the bearing yoke. - 8 The release armature bearing pin, where it touches the bearing yoke.

-FOR DIALS
+LUBRICATION INSTRUCTIONS FOR DIALS